DataDog/integrations-core/torchserve/README.md

   - management_api_url: http://<TORCHSERVE_ADDRESS>:8081
 ```

 By default, the integration collects data from every single models, up to 100 models.
-This can be modified using the `limit`, `include` and `exclude` options.
+This can be modified using the `limit`, `include`, and `exclude` options.
 For example:

 ```yaml
 init_config: